Chingford: London

 Chingford and Waltham Forest fall within the North East constituency of the London Assembly, represented since 2004 by Jennette Arnold of the Labour party.

-Until 1965, the town formed the core of the Municipal Borough of Chingford.
-Historically a rural parish, it gained urban district status in 1894, and between 1938 and 1965 held municipal borough status.

-When Chingford was a municipal borough, before 1965, its politics were dominated by the Chingford Ratepayers' Association, which was nominally independent, but against whom the Conservative Party did not field candidates.

 Demography

 As of the 2021 census, the population of Chingford was 70,583, an increase from 66,211 in 2011.
 The ethnic and cultural diversity of the town significantly increased in the decade between the two censuses, with less than half the town's population (49.1%) now identifying as White British, a fall from 62.7% in 2011, and 80.5% in 2001.

 Population figures for Chingford are based on the six wards that comprise the town (Chingford Green, Endlebury, Hale End, Hatch Lane, Larkswood and Valley) combined.

 Housing

 Chingford was the location of one of the interwar London County Council cottage estates.